cloudblog004/fantasticfoodies/content/en/posts/1265-how-to-make-quick-chef-zee-and-39-s-carne-frita-dominican-fried-beef.md

 1. Add beef, garlic, black pepper, oregano, and limes.
 Mix to combine.
 Let marinade overnight or atleast 2hrs.
 1. On a medium-high setting add olive oil to a Dutch oven or rice pot.
 Add beef, stirring occasionally (beef will release juices).
 After 5-10 min (once browned on all sides) add water (I pour water into marinade bowl).
-1. Boil/simmer until water is dried up &amp; meat is tender (20-45min).
+1. Boil/simmer until water is dried up & meat is tender (20-45min).
 In a separate pan heat up oil until it is bubbling when you splash water to it (350 degrees).
-Carefully add beef &amp; fry about 15seconds on each side.
+Carefully add beef & fry about 15seconds on each side.
 Remove and let paper towel absorb excess oil.
 Before serving squirt a little lime juice from a lime over.
 Best dipped in ketchup.
 1. Ready to serve and ENJOY!